kazurayam/VisualTestingInKatalonStudio/docs/Step_by_step_instruction.md

 ### step9: clearing ./Materials directory first

-If you execute the `Test Suites/StepByStep/step8` and other test suites multiple times, in the Materials repository many subdirectories will be created.
+If you execute the `Test Suites/StepByStep/step8` and other test suites multiple times, in the Materials repository many sub-directories will be created.
 ![Materials_index_with_old_records](images/StepByStep/step9_Materials_index_with_old_records.png)

 Old records are, in most cases, useless but will NOT be removed automatically.
-These subdirectories will be retained unless you intensionaly removed them.
+These sub-directories will be retained until you intentionally remove them.

-The Test Suite Collection `Test Suites/StepByStep/TSC_step9 - with cleanMaterials - final step` shows how to clea the Materials directory.
+The Test Suite Collection `Test Suites/StepByStep/TSC_step9 - with cleanMaterials - final step` shows how to clear the Materials directory.

 ![TSC_step9_cleanMaterials](images/StepByStep/step9_TSC_step9_cleanMaterials.png)

-The `TSC_step9` calls `Test Suites/cleanMaterials` which calls [`Test Cases/cleanMaterials`](../Scripts\cleanMaterials\Script1534134775171.groovy)
+The `TSC_step9` calls `Test Suites/cleanMaterials` which calls [`Test Cases/cleanMaterials`](../Scripts/cleanMaterials/Script1534134775171.groovy)

 ```
 MaterialRepository mr = (MaterialRepository)GlobalVariable.MATERIAL_REPOSITORY